 There are no qualifications for talking to an Advocate, who will provide support and resources to anyone who comes to the office.
 If it’s causing you distress or making you uncomfortable, it’s serious enough.
 The Advocates are also available to answer questions, help you clarify your own feelings or thoughts, and talk about healthy relationships and consensual activity.

 Yes, the Advocate provides support to all students impacted by sexual or interpersonal violence, no matter when it happened.
 The Advocate can also provide support to students who experience violence while abroad or during absences from campus, and can help alumni get connected to community resources in their area.

 You can also apply to be a student programming assistant.
 The applications for the next academic year are released each spring semester.
 The application process will be publicized through all-campus emails and on our social media.
-Application will be available on our Prevention Education page.